isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 ### Torpedoes

 _Torpedoes are very large, ship-killing missiles that are much more dangerous than the types ordinarily categorised as Close Action weapons.
-Torpedoes are heavily armoured and well protected against opposing Point Defences with decoys and jamming to ensure they will get close enough to the target to deliver a potentially devastating hit._
+Torpedoes are heavily armoured and well protected against opposing Point Defences with decoys and jamming to ensure they will get close enough to the target to deliver a potentially devastating hit_.

-The relatively slow acceleration of Torpedoes means they **never attack enemy ships immediately even if the target is within their Thrust range,** instead place the Torpedo in contact with the target and execute the attack at the **end of the target’s next activation.**
+The relatively slow acceleration of Torpedoes means they **never attack enemy ships immediately even if the target is within their Thrust range,** instead place the Torpedo in contact with the target and execute the attack at the **end of the target’s next activation**.

 **Torpedoes make an attack with their profile when arriving at an enemy ship.
-Point Defence has no effect against damage inflicted by Torpedoes.**
+Point Defence has no effect against damage inflicted by Torpedoes**.

 When firing Torpedoes at a Space Station, resolve the effects immediately.